-The carpets woven in the 16th century are famous because of their elaborate colors and artistic design.
-The most famous carpets in the history of Iran are Pazyryk and Baharestan.
+The carpets woven in Tabriz, Naeen, Kerman, Qom and Mashhad are the most famous carpets in Iran.
+And people characterize them by their specific weaving techniques.
+Also the carpets woven in the 16th century are so famous because of their elaborate colors and artistic design.
+But the most famous carpets in the history of Iran are Pazyryk and Baharestan.

-The carpet is known as the oldest surviving pile carpet in the world and it was manufactured in Ancient Persia around 400 BC.
+The carpet is the oldest surviving pile carpet in the world, manufactured in Ancient Persia around 400 BC.
 The carpet, with 360,000 knots per square meter, is the most important find at “Pazyryk”.

 It was deeply frozen in a block of ice at the time of recovery; and that’s the reason it is so well-preserved.
 Today, they Preserve the carpet at the Hermitage Museum in Saint Petersburg, Russia.

 Baharestan or Bahar-e Kasra carpet, also called Farsh-e Zemestani (Winter Carpet), is one of the most famous carpets of ancient Iran.
 The carpet was 27 meters long and 27 meters wide.
 The materials of Baharestan carpet were gold, silver, silk, and rare stones.
 They named the carpet Baharestan, because it depicted a splendid garden akin to paradise.